List of Mr. Men: Mr. Fussy

 Mr. Fussy is the 21st book in the Mr. Men series by Roger Hargreaves.
 Mr. Fussy is a perfectionist.
 He would not tolerate anything imperfect.
 Mr. Fussy keeps his hair combed, his moustache trimmed, his shoelaces tied, his house very neat, and goes as far as keeping the blades of his grass perfectly straight.
 He is also a very fussy eater - when he is having breakfast, he discovers that his marmalade has bits in it and spends the rest of the morning removing the bits from the marmalade.
 One evening, he is working when his cousin from Australia, Mr. Clumsy, comes to visit.
 Mr. Clumsy causes chaos and at the end of his stay, everything in the house is disastrous.
 However, things just get worse for Mr. Fussy as shortly after Mr Clumsy leaves, a friend, Mr. Bump, comes to visit.

 In earlier prints, Mr. Fussy's shoes were red, but as of more recent prints, they are bright orange.
 In the 2008 TV series The Mr. Men Show, he was renamed Mr. Persnickety (Mr. Pernickety in the UK version; both are another word for fussy) and was coloured light green in Season 1.
 He was renamed back to Mr. Fussy in Season 2, retaining his look from the first season, albeit now appearing in his normal dark green colour (though he was miscoloured to his Season 1 colour in a shot in the episode "Cinema" and Mr. Messy changing him to his Season 1 colour in the episode "Home Improvement").
 His catchphrases are "Mr. Messy!" and "Sweet Henrietta!" ("Sweet apple strudel!" in the UK version, in line with his German accent in that version).
-On the website, he says "How revolting".
 Mr. Fussy can play the piano (both his concerts were ruined by Mr. Rude and to that extent, if unintentionally, Little Miss Chatterbox), the cello, and the harp.
 He is also very clean and will not tolerate anything dirty as well as being fussy about details.
 He retains his yellow nose and neatly combed hair but was given a black bow tie, reading glasses, brown shoes and a more neatly waxed moustache.
 He lives next door to Mr. Messy in a duplex-style house.
 He despairs (even crying) at the end of almost all of his scenes.
 He often gets kicked out or yelled at when he is using his temper on another Mr. Man or Little Miss (such as Mr. Messy, Mr. Rude and Little Miss Naughty) and he has terrible classes.
 He and Mr. Messy often are at odds.
 In the US and UK Versions, he is voiced by Joey D'Auria (credited as Joseph J. Terry) and Rob Rackstraw, respectively.

 Mr. Fussy appears under the title Monsieur Tatillon (French), Don Quisquilloso (Mexican Spanish), Unser Herr Ordentlich (German), Meneertje Precies (Dutch), Ο Κύριος Ιδιότροπου (Greek), 挑剔先生 (Taiwan), 꼼꼼씨 (Korean), and Senhor Esnobe (Portuguese).